rynkevich/SLListContainer/README.md

 * _Setting_ or _getting_ a node content;
 * etc.

-Additionally, SLL is modified by addition of header node for more effective use of structure, some methods are accelerated by caching of the last and the last requested nodes.
+Additionally, SLL is modified with header node for more effective use of structure, some methods are accelerated by caching of the last and the last requested nodes.